CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/microsoft365/authentication/oauth/microsoft365oauthcredentials.md

 ### ClientId

-The ClientId is used to define the public identification value for the client application.
+The ClientId is used to define the client ID of the client application created to allow authentication via OAuth.
 The value of this property may optionally be encrypted; for more information on how to encrypt this property, see [EncryptableText][].
 | | |
 |--------------------|---------------------------|
 | Data Type | [EncryptableText][] |